-A number of users have reported that after taking a photo with the camera app, those photos aren’t saving — essentially meaning that the photo could be gone forever.
-That’s a pretty major problem, and one that seems to be pretty widespread too — a number of users on Reddit have reported running into it.
-The issue, in particular, seems to come up when you take a photo with the Google Camera app, then switch to another app or lock the phone immediately after taking the photo.
-In some situations, the photo will eventually appear again in the gallery, but that doesn’t seem to happen all the time.
+Many users have reported that those photos aren’t saving after taking a picture with the camera app, meaning that the image could be gone forever.
+That’s a pretty major problem, and one that seems to be pretty widespread too — several users on Reddit have reported running into it.
+In particular, the issue seems to come up when you take a photo with the Google Camera app, then switch to another app or lock the phone immediately after taking the picture.
+Some users do get the photo back in the gallery eventually, but it’s not immediate and never guaranteed.

 The issue seems to be related to how the Pixel 3 and

 - Update to the latest version of Android.
 To check for an update, head to Settings > System > System Update, and make sure you have the latest version of Android.